 Thanksgiving at St Paul's Cathedral

-If it's not Thanksgiving for you without a religious service or the company of lots of other Americans, head for St Paul's Cathedral in London where an annual Thanksgiving Day service, between 11am and noon is held annually.
-The US Ambassador speaks at the service, usually also delivering a message from the President.
+If it's not Thanksgiving for you without a religious service or the company of lots of other Americans, head for St Paul's Cathedral in London where an annual Thanksgiving Day service, between 11am and noon is held.
+The US Ambassador speaks at the service, usually delivering a message from the President as well.
 American songs, like "America the Beautiful" are also part of the experience.
 It's free.
 Just show up in time.

 Thanksgiving in the UK